-5 impressive examples of Jugendstil
+5 impressive examples of Jugendstil in Vienna

 The Secession was founded by a group of artists - including Gustav Klimt – who wanted to break with traditional art movements.
 It was meant to be an alternative place for exhibitions and still is.
 They organised a crowdfunding for the renovation of the 1400 golden leaves of the huge golden sphere on top of its roof.

 2) Oberes Belvedere